-An incorporator is a person in charge of setting up a corporation.
-The incorporator signs and files the Articles of Incorporation with the state in which the corporation is registering, and filing any other corporate documents needed until the corporation is formally registered and recognized by the state.
+The incorporator signs and files the articles of incorporation with the state in which the corporation is registering, and files any other corporate documents needed until the corporation is formally registered and recognized by the state.

 Other duties of the incorporator might include: